Recruiting Participants for Research Study

-My study seeks to examine the processes of self-presentation within Black male student-athletes at Football Bowl Subdivision (FBS) institutions.
+My study seeks to examine the processes of self-presentation within Black male student-athletes at the collegiate level.
 Specifically, I am investigating identity within these individuals and how these identities are enacted in various contexts.
 Participants will be asked to participate in a minimum of two data collection activities (a one-on-one interview and either an audio diary project, an additional one-on-one interview, or a focus group interview), with each interview lasting approximately 60-90 minutes.
 I will also be examining Twitter as another form of data collection; however, this does not count towards the two activities that I am asking for your participation and you do not need to provide me with any information besides your Twitter handle.
 If you choose to participate, you will receive an Amazon gift card valued up to $25 at the conclusion of the study.

 You or someone you know could be eligible to participate if they meet the following criteria:

 Identify as Black, including students who identify as bi- or multiracial.

 Identify as male or a man, inclusive of individuals on the masculine side of the gender spectrum.

 Be an active student-athlete, on a varsity sport roster.